top of page

 (1) Tell them DIRECTLY

-Use direct channels to communicate the change, such as email or direct mail, incorporating person-to-person interactions into your strategy as additional touch points.
-This could be as simple as all customers being notified by email and then your account managers following up with clients directly to ensure they are across the upcoming price change.
+Use direct customer channels to communicate price changes, such as email or direct mail, incorporating person-to-person follow-ups as part of the process.
+This could be as simple as all customers being notified by email and then your account managers or customer service teams following up with clients directly to ensure they are across the upcoming price change.

-Written communications are always recommended for changes that can directly impact the customer.
-It also helps you with any complaints that may arise, as you have physical proof that they were notified before the new pricing came into effect.
+Written communications are also useful for another purpose: it gives you a change trail.
+Now, if complaints arise you have physical proof the customer was notified before the new pricing came into effect.

-If a large change, think about using multiple touch points and leveraging existing touch communications to reinforce your message.
+If it's a large change, think about using multiple touch points and leveraging existing touch communications to reinforce it's coming.

 • Add an insert or information banner on your invoices